Impaired Driver Litigation: Drunk Driving Survivor Settlements & DUI Fatality Victim Wrongful Death Lawsuits

 Attorney Chris Davis is serious about helping victims and survivors of drunk driving get justice while trying to help eliminate drunk driving crashes in Washington State.
 Chris' wife Mischelle Davis is one of the leading volunteers in Washington State MADD.
 She drove the effort to establish the first Walk Like MADD fundraising event in Seattle in 2011.
 In 2012 she attended MADD's National Conference in Washington DC where she was invited to be a speaker to share her experience with other MADD chapters and accept the MADD Chapter of the Year award on behalf of Washington State.
 Mischelle is also one of the founding members of MADD's Washington State Advisory Board.
 The board provides leadership and strategic guidance to the local state chapter.
 The board helps determine how to best implement programs and services to broaden MADD’s operation and funding base and increase capacity through the building of partnerships in Washington State.

 Each year the attorneys, paralegals and support staff at Davis Law Group form a walking team for Washington State Mothers Against Drunk Driving (MADD)'s Walk Like MADD fundraising event.
-Once again as in 2011 and 2012 our law firm's 2013 Walk Like MADD team took the top prize for the most money raised by a business or corporation.
+Once again as in 2011, 2012 an 2013 our law firm's 2014 Walk Like MADD team took the top prize for the most money raised by a business or corporation.

 See the 2011 SPECIAL MADD EDITION and the 2012 SPECIAL MADD EDITION of the Davis Law Group Newsletter.